antisocialedin/Eder-Filho/README.md

   ### Hi 👋, My name is Eder Filho

-  -💻 Computer Engineering Student at IFSP Campus Birigui (2018-2023).
+  -💻 Computer Engineering Student at IFSP Campus Birigui.

   -📍 I live in São Paulo/SP

   -🔍 In search of new experiences

-  -🌱 I'm currently learning Python and Node.js
+  -🌱 I'm currently learning Python and Data Analytics

 </p>